Non-Equilibrium Thermodynamics of Black-Hole Coronae: QPOs, Turbulence, and Jets: Self-oscillators and engines

 where $T$ is the temperature of the source from which the working substance receives heat $\delta Q$ at each instant, $\bar T$ is the average temperature over the cycle's full period, and \hbox{$T_d \equiv T - \bar T$}.
 Similarly, let $\mu$ be the instantaneous chemical potential at which matter enters the working substance and $\bar \mu$ its average over the cycle, so that \hbox{$\mu_d \equiv \mu - \bar \mu$}.
 Combining (\ref{eqn:work}) and (\ref{eqn:Clausius}) we obtain:

-It is immediately clear that net work can be extracted cyclically only from an open system coupled to an external thermal or ``chemical'' disequilibrium, since otherwise $T_d = 0$ and $\mu_d = 0$ and (\ref{eqn:RE-full}) implies that $W_{\rm net} \leq 0$ for any cyclic process.
+It is immediately clear that net work can be extracted cyclically only from an open system coupled to an external thermal or chemical disequilibrium, since otherwise $T_d = 0$ and $\mu_d = 0$ and (\ref{eqn:RE-full}) implies that $W_{\rm net} \leq 0$ for any cycle.
 For a purely thermal engine, we take $\mu_d = 0$ and obtain that